 Figure 3.
-Lakes and ponds in the Ipswich River Watershed identified as potential spawning habitat for alewives in Purinton, et al. (2003) (beige).
-Silver Lake (green) is another potential site not included in this earlier report.
+Lakes and ponds in the Ipswich River Watershed identified as potential spawning habitat for alewives in Purinton, et al. (2003).

 The Ipswich River herring count began in 1999 to monitor restocking efforts while recording when and under what conditions river herring are migrating into the Ipswich River.
 Although restocking was discontinued, we are continuing to monitor herring to calculate statistically reliable run-size estimates as well as track environmental conditions.
-This report describes the counting procedure, analysis methods and results for 2015 and includes estimates for previous years.
-Results are discussed in light of the factors that have reduced numbers of herring and the need for continued monitoring including results from the first attempt using a video camera to capture the infrequent and sporadic timing and variety of species comprising the run.
+This report describes the counting procedure, analysis methods and results for 2017 and includes estimates for previous years.
+Results are discussed in light of the factors that have reduced numbers of herring and the need for continued monitoring including results from the third year of using a video camera to capture the infrequent and sporadic timing and variety of species comprising the run.